What’s the difference between Machine Learning & Deep Learning? And when to choose one or the other?

 - Good feature subsets contain features highly correlated with the classification, yet uncorrelated to each other (Correlation Based Feature Selection).

-In the above example, a Machine Learning algorithm detects a car from a picture.
+In the example below, a Machine Learning algorithm detects a car from a picture.
 The algorithm learns from analyzing lots of car images marked as ‘car’ and other images marked as ‘not car’.
 Next, you can show other pictures to your algorithm and it will tell you if it’s a car or not.
-The example shows an additional feature extraction step for the feature based “Machine Learning” that has to be performed by experts and programmers.
+The example shows an additional feature extraction step for the feature-based “Machine Learning” that has to be performed by experts and programmers.
 The Deep Learning algorithm clearly incorporates that into its neural network.

 However, the algorithm won’t tell you how it came to its conclusion.
 You can test the algorithm to see if it consistently gives the right answers and after that you can decide to trust it or not.
 This process of validation is an important one and should be performed with care.

 There are techniques that attempt to visualize how a Deep Learning algorithm interprets images in its internal workings, as shown below.
-This is like trying to “read mind of the neural network”.
+It’s like trying to “read the mind of the neural network”.